 Hail Resilient Strategies

-The roof slope is an important factor when considering the damage from hail.
-A steeper slope may reduce overall hail damage if the hail falls vertical to the roof.
+The roof slope is an vital factor when considering the damage from hail.
+A steeper slope may reduce overall hail damage if the hail falls vertically to the roof.
 Damage to the part of the roof not facing the wind can be very limited or avoided.
-Note that in hurricane and tornado-prone areas, steep roof slopes are less desired due to the “sail effect”.
-Therefore, you should study your risks well and consult with a professional on the resilient strategies and tradeoffs between these two risks.
+Note that in hurricane and tornado-prone areas, steep roof slopes are less recommended due to the “sail effect.”
+Therefore, you should study your risks well and consult a professional on the resilient strategies and tradeoffs between these two risks.

-Whether it’s a new home or an existing one that needs a roof replacement, consider using hail-resistive roofing products.
-The American Society for Testing and Materials (ASTM) and the Underwriters Laboratories (UL) have developed standard protocols and testing to make sure products, such as roof shingles, can withstand hail.
+Whether a new home or an existing one in need of a roof replacement, consider using hail-proof roofing materials.
+The American Society for Testing and Materials (ASTM) and the Underwriters Laboratories (UL) have developed standard protocols and testing to ensure products, such as roof shingles, can withstand hail.

 If your roof has shingles, they will drain rainwater and prevent piling snow, but not all shingles can resist hail.
-Impact-resistant shingles, such as Owen’s Corning’s products, should be installed in areas prone to hail and strong winds.
+Impact-resistant shingles, such as Owen’s Corning’s products, are hail-resistant shingles that should be installed in areas prone to hail and strong winds.
 Impact-resistant shingles can resist greater impact without cracking or breaking, and may even reduce insurance costs.
-Such shingles may convince insurance companies to provide discounted premiums.
+Such shingles may convey insurance companies to provide discounted premiums.

 When replacing a roof or installing a new one, consider installing full roof underlayment, such as these roof deck protection by GAF.
 The underlayment can help protect from water penetration.

-Although the roof is the most vulnerable element of the house to hail, the sidings can be vulnerable as well.
-If the winds are strong enough, hail can fall at an angle or even nearly horizontally.
+Although the roof is the most vulnerable house element to hail, the sidings can be vulnerable as well.
+If the winds are strong enough, hail can fall at an angle or nearly horizontally.
 Wind-driven hail can tear up sidings.

-Make sure that you choose hail-resistant materials for the sidings, such as fiber cement board, that is used for James Hardie’s siding, or engineered wood, that is used for LP Corp’s Sidings.
+Make sure that you choose hail-resistant materials for the sidings, such as fiber cement board, used in James Hardie’s siding, or engineered wood, used in LP Corp’s Sidings.

 Hail can damage windows by breaking the glass, putting in danger the occupants in the house.
-Hail can also damage the sashes, grills, and even frames of the windows.
-Therefore, extra precautions to protect your windows may be an important and wise investment.
+Hail can also damage the sashes, grills, and even window frames.
+Therefore, extra precautions to protect your windows would be an essential and wise investment.

-As with roofs and sidings, when choosing product materials for skylights, windows, and doors, choose materials that withstand high debris impact.
+As with roofs and sidings, for skylights, windows, and doors, choose materials that withstand high debris impact.
 Marvin’s coastal windows, for example, meet the stringent Miami-Dade County requirements.

-Another strategy that helps avoid the hazards of shattered glass is to install storm shutters.
+Another strategy that helps avoid the hazards of shattered glass is installing storm shutters.
 Closed storm shutters can protect and secure your windows from a hailstorm.
-Since hail can strike unexpectedly, make sure to install storm shutters that can remain in place all year long.
+Since hail can strike unexpectedly, install storm shutters that can remain in place all year.

 Hail can occur at unexpected times and locations and can cause damage to your property which can lead to financial losses and even injuries to occupants.

-Therefore, even if you live in an area that is not at high risk of hail, it’s a good idea to prepare your home to be protected from hail.
+Therefore, even if you live in an area not at high risk of hail, it’s a good idea to prepare your home to be protected from hail.

-Luckily, there are solutions and strategies that you can implement in your home to mitigate the risk of hail damage, mostly in the design and materials of your roof, but also in other house elements such as the sidings, windows, and doors.
+You can implement the mentioned solutions and strategies in your home to mitigate the risk of hail damage, mainly in the design and materials of your roof, but also in other house elements such as the sidings, windows, and doors.